mitchjeitani/catacomb/README.md

   open    Opens an existing tomb.
 ```

 The `tomb` entry point provides commands to deal with the contents of a single tomb.
+Tombs act as a store for all your commands, allowing you to use and manage them by simply specifying the alias.

 ```
 Usage: tomb [OPTIONS] COMMAND [ARGS]...